darienmiller88/Excess-express/README.md

 # Excess Express

-This is our hackathon project, where we will build a middleman platform to allow chains to donate excess food to maller businesses
+This is our hackathon project, where we will build a middleman platform to allow chains to donate excess food to maller businesses.

+Website Mission: We recognized that Franchises habitually dispose of excess food, which these franchises in question could have recycled.
+Our solution, our site, acts as a middleman, putting small businesses that may have a shortage of supplies in connection with big franchises that have excess, feeding two birds with one scone.

+Website Value: The website allows smaller, diverse businesses to compete with larger franchisees sustainably.
+We value this business and the opportunity our website affords them to use this untapped capital to their advantage.

 ### Built With:
 * [Vue](https://vuejs.org/)